 A sequel, Mission Impossible 2, was announced in 1999, but it was soon cancelled for the N64.
 MI2 was going to be developed for the Dreamcast, but when Infogrames lost the Mission Impossible license, the game became “La Femme Nikita” for the Playstation 2, cancelled after 2 years of development.

-Thanks to Robert Seddon for some of these screens and to RagingD for the contribution!
+Thanks to Robert Seddon for some of these screens and to RagingD and John Doom for the contributions!

 Le primissime immagini diffuse erano una versione esagerata delle capacità 3D del N64: visuali ad alta definizione (almeno per l’epoca) ed una pulizia grafica impensabile per l’hardware Nintendo.
 Oggi queste foto possono farci sorridere, ma nel 1996 la grafica sembrava davvero realistica.
 Come già successo per altri giochi, presentati durante le fasi iniziali dell’Ultra 64, gli screenshot si riferivano probabilmente ad una serie di tech demo, creati per avere un’idea di come sarebbe stato Mission Impossible su di una console a 64 bit.
 Le specifiche tecniche del Nintendo 64 si rivelarono però meno potenti del previsto, ed il gioco completo è in realtà più sfocato e poco definito, rispetto a quanto volevano farci credere inizialmente.